UCL/research-computing-with-cpp/08openmp/02_intro_openmp.md

 ### What is `#pragma omp`?

-You will likely only interact with OpenMP through its directives and every directive starts the same way:
+Every OpenMP directive starts the same way:

 ```cpp
 #pragma omp ...
 ```

-You have already seen a similar kind of preprocessor directive when including header files! `#include <iostream>` tells the C++ **preprocessor**[^preprocessor] to paste the contents of the iostream header directly into the C++ file to make its contents available to that file.
-When writing your own header files, you may have also come across a pragma directive: `#pragma once`.
-This tells the preprocessor to *only* include the header file if it has *not* already been included somewhere earlier in the chain of included files, particularly if it was already included inside another header file.
-If you've seen older header files, you may have also come across `#define` and `#if` to create **include guards** around the contents of header files, which allow the preprocessor to similarly avoid including a header multiple times in one file.
+You have already seen a similar kind of preprocessor directive when including header files!
+For example, `#include <iostream>` tells the C++ **preprocessor**[^preprocessor] to paste the contents of the iostream header directly into the C++ file to make the header's contents available to that file.
+When writing your own headers, you may have also come across a pragma directive: `#pragma once`.
+This specific directive tells the preprocessor to *only* include the header file if it has *not* already been included somewhere earlier in the chain of included files.
+If you've seen older headers, you may have also come across `#define` and `#if` to create **include guards** around the contents of headers, which allow the preprocessor to similarly avoid including a header multiple times in one file.

 [^preprocessor]: You may not have had to learn much about the preprocessor while using modern C++.
 It is used far more widely in older C++ and in C and, really, modern C++ has better built-in ways to provide the same functionality the preprocessor provides.
 At a high level, it is a text processor that can understand specific directives like `#include` and manipulate the text in C++ files appropriately.
 In C++ development you likely won't need to know much more than this.

-OpenMP uses these `#pragma` directives to describe what pieces of code should be automatically parallelised and, if necessary for optimisation, how the parallelisation should happen.
+OpenMP uses its `#pragma omp` directives to control automatic parallelisation in code.
 If this is a little confusing at this stage, don't worry, it will become clear as you start playing with the OpenMP constructs through some examples.

 ### Parallelising a loop

-We've already seen an example of parallelising a loop:
+We've already seen an example of loop parallelisation:

 ```cpp
 #pragma omp parallel for